After 16 hours of research evaluating 102 products, we picked theBalm Mary Lou Manizer as our top choice.

 Powder highlighters are widely-regarded as the longest-lasting formula, but again, it all depends on finding the right product for your skin.
 If you have normal to dry skin, you could probably get away with using balmy highlighters—especially in the winter.

 One thing, however, is definite: nailing that long-lasting, all-day highlight could be achieved by using tried-and-tested application techniques.

 Without further ado, here’s the secret—broken down for you step by step:

 First, make sure your skin is properly prepped for makeup.
 Investing in a good primer doesn’t only help foundation apply better on your face, but it helps the rest of your makeup stay on all day, too.

 Second, when applying your highlighter, it’s best to start off with a liquid or cream formula to act as a base.
 This will give your powder highlighter something to cling to, therefore ensuring that it won’t rub off as easily.

 Third, it’s time for powder highlighter!
-But before you pack it on, here’s a tip: spray your brush with some setting spray (Urban Decay’s All Nighter Spray works really well) until it’s slightly damp.
+But before you pack it on, here’s a tip: spray your brush with some setting spray (Urban Decay’s All Nighter Spray works well) until it’s slightly damp.
 Use this brush to layer on your powder highlighter according to the intensity you’re going for.